bobur6/final-project-web-basics/README.md

 ---

-*Final project for Web Technologies course - 2021*
+*Final project for "Basics of Web Technologies" course - 1st year of university, spring semester*